 Why Microsoft Corporation is worth the $1.3 Trillion Valuation

-Cloud services, which account for 25% of Microsoft's revenue, is an industry that is expected to grow between 17-20% CAGR.
-Furthermore, the other parts of the firm's business are also growing at a very fast rate, especially the office products and windows sales, which are both services that have few or no other major competitors.
-At the moment, the company has the 2nd largest market capitalization (~$1.3 Trillion) on the US stock market.
+Cloud services account for 25% of Microsoft's revenue.
+As software-as-a-service models continues to thrive under the remote working economy, cloud services is an industry that is expected to grow between 17-20% CAGR over the next couple of years.
+Furthermore, the other parts of the firm's business are also generating healthy recurring revenues, especially the office products and windows sales, which are both services that have few or no other major competitors.
+At the moment, the company has the largest market capitalization (~$1.3 Trillion) on the US stock market.

-Looking at the management of the company, Satya Nadella, has been rated the 6th best CEO in the United States by Glassdoor, and under his recent leadership the company has more than doubled its return on equity, with dividend gains.
+Looking at the management of the company, Satya Nadella, has been rated the 6th best CEO in the United States by Glassdoor, and under his recent leadership the company has more than doubled its return on equity, along with dividend gains for investors.
 Furthermore, Microsoft has proved to be a safe and non-discriminatory place for all employees, clients and stakeholders.

 Looking at the company's balance sheet, it is quite incredible to see the cash holding of this company, with cash equivalents accounting to $ 133 billion.
 Of the short-term investments mentioned, $ 127 billion are in fixed investments, such US treasuries and bonds.
 Looking at Microsoft's annual report, they have provided information on how they have spread their debt from repayments in 2020 all the way to debts to be repaid in 2056.
 Hence, I do not believe the firm would have any problems with these debts, as even the interest repayments can be conducted solely through the interest earned from investments, as seen through the table below.